BrandonXLF/btd/docs/file-format.md

 The first entry.
 Contains information about the instruction file.

-* `dir` string - Base directory to use for commands and file operations.
-All relatives paths are processed relative to this path.
+* `dir` string - Directory of the codebase for the instruction file.
+Used as the base directory for commands and file operations.
+If this path is relative, [the library](/the-library/)'s base is used as the base for this path.

 ### `run`